CrisaIvan/Trello/API_Testing_Project_For__Trello_.md

 - _HTTP method for request:_ PUT
 - _Request description:_ Update a card.
 Move a Card from TO DO List to DONE List.
 - _Test types / techniques used:_ Functional testing.
 Prin testele efectuate s-au verificat urmatoarele: numele card-ului este acelasi ("Sign-up for Trello"), cardul a fost mutat in lista DONE.
-O modalitate de a verificare este sa schimbam, in interiorul testului, "doneListID" cu "todoListID".
+O modalitate de a verificare este sa schimbam, in interiorul testului, variabila "doneListID" cu "todoListID".
 Vom obtine eroare, ceea ce arata ca acesta a fost intr-adevar mutat.
 - _Response status code:_ Status Code 200

 Below you can find a picture of the API request from Postman:<br>